Who is this article for?

 This tutorial explains how to download files from the web, also known as a web restore.
-Web restore is designed to download a few files when you need them on the go– it is not designed for very large downloads.
+Web restore is designed to download a few files when you need them on the go.
+It is not designed for very large downloads.
+If you need to download a large number of files, you can restore files from the Code42 app.

 Before you begin

-- If you are downloading all of your files because you recently reformatted or replaced a device or hard drive, refer to Downloading All Files On A New Computer Or Drive instead.
+- If you are downloading all of your files because you recently reformatted or replaced a device or hard drive, refer to Replace your device instead.

 - Sign in with your account credentials.

-- Locate the device containing the files you want to download and click Restore .
+- On the Active Devices screen, find the device containing the files you want to download and click Restore in the right column.

 - (Optional) Select a calendar date to download files as of a date other than the most recent date.